looserouting/yawks/README.md

 ## Configuration

+Rename `config.js.example` to `config.js` and modify the configuration to your needs.

-Your configuration file should look like this
+Your configuration file could look like this
 ```
 const config = {
     datadir: "./",